Chipped Bone In Foot [Causes & Best Treatment]

 - You can feel all the extra rough bone on top of your big toe joint!

-This is known as a 1st metatarsal cuneiform joint exostosis.
+This is known as the 1st metatarsal cuneiform joint exostosis.

 - This is a midfoot joint spur.